spectrocloud/librarium/docs/docs-content/vertex/system-management/enable-non-fips-settings/use-non-fips-addon-packs.md

 ## Prerequisites

-- You need tenant admin permission to enable this feature.
+- Tenant admin permission to enable this feature.

-- To use non-FIPS packs, add the **Non-fips pack registry**.
+- Non-FIPS OCI pack registries added in VerteX and required credentials to access them.
+Review [Add a Registry](../add-registry.md) for guidance.

 ## Allow Non-FIPS Packs